VMware Acquires Apteligent For Mobile App Monitoring

 San Francisco, California-based Apteligent was founded in 2011 to provide mobile app developers with data and analytics to improve and optimize their applications.

-Management is headed by CEO and co-founder Andrew Levy and CTO and co-founder Robert Kwok.
+Management is headed by CEO and co-founder, Andrew Levy, and CTO and co-founder, Robert Kuok.
 Levy was previously a software engineer at Hewlett-Packard (HPE).

 Below is a brief product overview video about Apteligent: